-St. Paul's Sunday Services will be held each 2nd and 4th Sunday of the month at 10 am.
-Masks and social distancing are required and are held downstairs in the church.
+St. Paul's Sunday Services will be held the 2nd and 4th Sunday of the month at 10 am.
+Services are held downstairs in the church.

 Father, please do examine my heart and let me know if there is anything - thought, word, or attitude - that is offensive to You.
 The enemy is so subtle at fooling me into doing things that seem okay yet are not quite in line with Your word.